iCliniq Logo

 Drugs such as Carbamazepine and Leuprolide are typically administered to reduce sexual behavioral disorders.
 Drugs such as haloperidol and anticholinergics are useful in treating behavioral abnormalities.
 Antidepressants, mood stabilizers, and antipsychotic drugs are usually given to treat behavioral disorders.

-The prognosis of the disease depends upon the underlying cause and the severity of the disease.
-The disorder is not life-threatening, but managing the patients may be difficult in certain situations.
+The prognosis depends upon the underlying cause and the severity of the disease.
+The disorder is not life-threatening, but managing the patient may be difficult in certain situations.
 With treatment, symptoms may slowly decline.

 What Is the Differential Diagnosis of Kluver Bucy Syndrome?